 16. Your Day in Emojis

-Using your phone, make a pictorial representation of any day in your recent past using only emojis.
+Use your phone to make a pictorial representation of any day in your recent past using only emojis.
 Take a screenshot, and then share it with your students (either give them handouts or display it on your screen if teaching online).
-Individually, with partners, or in groups, have students make simple past sentences about your emojis.
+Individually, with a partner, or in groups, have students create simple past-tense sentences about your emojis.

 For example, using the photo above, which represents a Saturday, they could say something like, “She slept in.
 She woke up and ate breakfast.
 She watched some TV and took a shower.
 Then, she went to the park for a run.
 Next, she went home and read while she listened to music.
 Later, she got a coffee with her friends.
 Finally, she went home and slept.”
 It’s funny to see what your students come up with!
 Whichever student/pair/team is closest to correct wins.